grievejia/pcomb/README.md

 // In C++, a variable cannot be used to initialize itself.
 // This is why when we have a recursive non-terminal we need to declare it first before we fill in the details later
-// Currently you must specify the input type as well as the attribute type of the LazyParser auto parenChar0 = LazyParser<StringInputStream, char>();
+// You must explicitly specify the attribute type when you create a LazyParser auto parenChar0 = LazyParser<char>();

 auto charOrAnotherParen = alt(
 	ch([] { return true; }),